supriyabhatv/Psyliq_Data_Analysis_Internship/README.md

 - Integration for Comprehensive Insights: Integrated Power BI visualizations with Excel analysis to provide stakeholders with comprehensive insights into HR metrics, facilitating data-driven decision-making and strategic planning.

+### Conclusion:
+The Employee Data Analysis project at Psyliq demonstrated my proficiency in utilizing advanced Excel functionalities, including pivot tables, conditional formatting, and dashboard creation, to derive actionable insights from complex datasets.
+By leveraging these tools effectively, I was able to provide valuable insights into workforce dynamics and performance metrics, contributing to informed decision-making and organizational improvement initiatives.
+This experience has enhanced my analytical skills and prepared me for future roles requiring expertise in data analysis and visualization using Excel.

 ## Project Title: Employee Data Analysis using Excel